-With CB, you can also start your own local station to have people listen to your rhetoric or some sort of city news.
+With CB, you can also start your local station to have people listen to your rhetoric or some sort of city news.
 10-20 miles is easy with stronger antennas (check some of the best-performing CB antennas here) while not crossing the legal power upper cap.

 There also has been a constant decline in the usage of the CB radio service.
 But it remains to be a hobby for many nonetheless for the sheer fun it is, for the experimentation and flexibility it offers, and for many other reasons.
 Do people do illegal stuff with it?
 Well, sometimes.
 Also, you might not want to use your cellphone or the internet to communicate about certain things.
 But the CB is not a reliable replacement for that every time.

 What to do to have a CB radio?

 You need various parts to have a working CB system of your own.
 There are the basics: the radio which will receive and transmit, a microphone to speak into, an antenna to capture and transmit the signal around, and a meter to tune your antenna so that you capture the right frequency.

 Besides that, there is a whole market for CB radio.
 From belt clips and external speakers to antenna mounts and noise filters: using CB radio is a professional hobby that can be made more effective with add-ons.
 We recently reviewed the top CB radios in the industry, take a look if you’re interested: https://www.ratedradardetector.org/radio/cb/best/

 How do most people set-up and use their CB radio?